 Summary

 Nuts are a popular snack choice.
 They’re rich in healthy fats and also contain some protein.
-They’re likewise very filling and may reduce hunger.
+They’re also very filling.

 Summary

 Popcorn is a popular snack that’s high in fiber and volume but low in energy density.
-Calorie for calorie, it’s very filling.
+It’s very filling.

 Filling foods possess certain qualities, such as the tendency to be high in fiber or protein and have a low energy density.